Complete Helix Mattress Review

 As long as the mattress is kept dry and used only under normal conditions, there is no need for special cleaning.

-The manufacturer specifically states that the bed should not be flipped and that rotating is not needed (or advised for dual-comfort beds.)
+The manufacturer specifically states that the bed should not be flipped and that rotating is not needed.

 The mattress cover can be removed for machine laundering.
 Review our mattress care guide for additional tips: Mattress care guide.

 Where is the Helix New Series Mattress Made?

 The Helix Sleep company is based out of New York – with one showroom in Manhattan.

 They take pride in meeting America standards and using American products.

 Previously only available to America consumers, the company started delivering to the Canadian market in 2016.